 - Humidity.
 The drier the air, the easier it is to cool.

 Humidity & Cooling

-Fans & Cooling
+Fans & Shading

-- Floor and desk portable fans
+- Floor and desk portable fans for heat waves

 Construct your house with plenty of internal thermal mass if it is located in a southern or cold inland Australian climate.
 Create building mass with concrete floors, internal bricks, concrete walls and/or an over-sized buffer tank.